-How to create a sitemap in WordPress without plugin
+How to Create a Sitemap in WordPress Without a Plugin

 Follow these steps to create a sitemap in WordPress without any plugin: